Sangam (1964 Hindi film): Casting

 Initially, Kapoor approached Dilip Kumar to play the role of Gopal Verma.
 Kumar agreed to play either one of the two male roles, on the condition that he be given the right to edit the final copy of the film.
 Since Kapoor could not accept Kumar's condition, he then approached Dev Anand and offered him the choice of either one of the male leads.
-The latter also declined the film, citing call sheet problems as the reason.
-Raj Kapoor then offered the role to Uttam Kumar but he too declined the offer.
+Anand also declined the film, citing call sheet problems as the reason.
+Raj Kapoor then offered the role to Uttam Kumar, but he too declined the offer.
 The role was finally given to Rajendra Kumar.
-Nargis was to appear in the film as well, but she refused, as her relationship with Raj Kapoor had just ended.
-Furthermore, she did not want to appear in the role of Rajendra Kumar's lover, having played his mother several years before in Mother India.
-Therefore, Vyjayanthimala was cast in the female lead role.

 Filming

 During filming, Raj Kapoor took the help of the Indian Air Force in the shooting of the Air Force scenes.
-This was also Raj Kapoor's first complete film in colour, and his last major hit as a lead actor.
+This was also Raj Kapoor's first complete film in colour.

 Soundtrack

-The music for this film was composed by Shankar Jaikishan, while the songs were written by Shailendra and Hasrat Jaipuri.
-The soundtrack was listed by Planet Bollywood as number 8 on their list of 100 Greatest Bollywood Soundtracks.
-Vyjayantimala made her debut as a singer by beautifully humming to the tunes of "Yeh Mera Prem Patra", along with Mohammed Rafi.

-The song 'Har Dil Jo Pyaar Karega' was envisioned as a song sung by Lata Mangeshkar, Mukesh and Mohammed Rafi.
-However, Rafi and Mangeshkar were not on talking terms with each other during this period.
-Therefore, Mahendra Kapoor sung the portions which were lip-synced by Rajendra Kumar in this song.
+The film's soundtrack was composed by Shankar–Jaikishan, with lyrics penned by Shailendra and Hasrat Jaipuri.
+It was the best-selling Hindi film album of the 1960s.